AlgoMaster Logo

 Initializer Lists (std::initializer_list)

-When you write std::vector<int> v = {10, 20, 30};, the curly braces aren't a special vector feature.
+In std::vector<int> v = {10, 20, 30};, the curly braces aren't a special vector feature.
 They construct a temporary std::initializer_list<int>, and the vector has a constructor that knows how to consume one.
-This chapter is about what that type actually is, how the compiler hands it to your constructors and functions, and how to teach your own classes to accept the same brace-list syntax.
+This chapter is about what that type actually is, how the compiler hands it to constructors and functions, and how to make a class accept the same brace-list syntax.
 The next chapter (uniform initialization) covers the broader brace-init story; this one stays focused on std::initializer_list itself.

 Premium Content